bweigel/bweigel.github.io/notes_on_aws_lambdas.md

 which may lead to overhead (especially with zipped requirements).
 Also this *may prevent deployment of individual functions* using `sls deploy function -f <function-name>`.
 This seems to be due to different hard restrictions when using CF (~250MB unzipped lambda code) as compared to just updating function code (~60MB; the stack does not neeed to be updated here).

+**Update 27.02.18** It seems like individual packaging is possible now (as of [PR 131](https://github.com/UnitedIncome/serverless-python-requirements/pull/131)).
+Still have to verify if each usecase is covered.

 #### Zipping requirements leads to much longer cold-start times

 The plugin offers the option for zipping the requirements, which is nice when the dependencies are quite large